Koi-IT/Roomley/design/userStories.md

 ### View "Owned" Tasks

-As a user I want to view all of the tasks I need to take care of.
+As a user I want to view all the tasks I need to take care of.

 ### Split Tasks Fairly